-Aloe vera - effects and ingredients of aloe vera
+The aloe vera plant – effects and ingredients of aloe vera

-Aloe vera products have gained a prominent position in cosmetics.
-Aloe vera is used for shampoos and shower gels, for skin creams and face masks and for various lotions.
-The moisturizing properties of aloe vera prove their worth here.
+Aloe vera products have earned an outstanding reputation in the cosmetics industry.
+Aloe vera is used in shampoos and shower gels, skin creams and face masks, and various lotions.
+This is where the moisturizing properties of aloe vera come into their own.

-Due to the amount of valuable ingredients, aloe vera could cover our nutritional needs.
-Aloe vera is therefore an excellent supplement to our everyday diet.
-There are now even teas for strengthening the body's defenses.
-There is hardly any other plant that contains as much acemannan.
-Acemannan regenerates blood and cells and fights bacteria, viruses and parasites.
-It is needed by our body to produce the lubricating fluid in our joints, which protects us from rheumatism, arthrosis and joint wear and tear.
+Due to the amount of valuable ingredients it contains, aloe vera could cover our nutritional needs.
+That is why aloe vera is an excellent supplement to our daily diet.
+There are now even teas available to strengthen the body's defenses.
+There is hardly any other plant that contains a comparable amount of acemannan.
+Acemannan regenerates blood and cells and fights bacteria, viruses, and parasites.
+Our body needs it to produce the lubricating fluid in our joints, which protects us from rheumatism, osteoarthritis, and joint wear.

-The drinking juice obtained from our aloe vera contains 200 vital ingredients.
+The juice extracted from our aloe vera contains 200 essential ingredients.
 It is an excellent bioregulator and strengthens the immune system.
-The vitamins, enzymes, mineral salts and trace elements it contains promote general well-being.
-As a dietary supplement, the juice cleanses the gastrointestinal tract, alleviates rheumatic diseases, regulates blood pressure, activates the cardiovascular system, regenerates cells and boosts performance.
+The vitamins, enzymes, mineral salts, and trace elements it contains promote general well-being.
+As a dietary supplement, the juice cleanses the stomach and intestinal tract, alleviates rheumatic diseases, regulates blood pressure, activates the cardiovascular system, regenerates cells, and increases performance.
 Aloe vera juice is also excellent for animals.
 The aforementioned acemannan is particularly important, as it is no longer produced by the adult organism.
-Here is a list of the sacharides found in aloe vera plants:
+Here is a list of the saccharides found in aloe vera plants:

 - Acemannan